-At the law office of Christine Sue Cook, LLC, we can help you make critical decisions about life insurance and choosing the right estate plan for your family’s needs.
+At Christine Sue Cook, LLC, attorney Christine S. Cook can help you make critical decisions about life insurance and choosing the right estate plan for your family’s needs.
 Estate plans can help protect you, your loved ones and your assets during your life.
 Contact us to learn more.

 Estate Planning When Your Life Changes